ghrua/ccpr_release/README.md

 - [ ] Unify the python environment
 - [ ] Release the human annotated data for retrieval
-- [ ] Release the code for training
+- [x] Release the code for training
 - [ ] Release the pre-trained model
+- [x] Release the code for retrieval inference
-- [ ] Release the code for inference
+- [ ] Release the code for MT inference

 ## Environment